ISS-over.me

 Moon phase in Grande Prairie tonight

-Tonight in Grande Prairie, the moon is in the Last Quarter phase.
+Tonight in Grande Prairie, the moon is in the First Quarter phase.

 Cloud Forecast (Next 5h)